-Wall #4 Wall #5 - Are there important differences between the walls?
+· · · · · · · · · · · · · · · · · · · Wall #4 Wall #5 - Are there important differences between the walls?
 10 minutes Choose one wall that you thought was particularly interesting and mark it on your original map.
 Answer this question: What I found interesting about this wall was that If this wall could speak, it would tell me that 20 min to find the people 5 - 10 min interviewing After this, go back and interview three different people in the neighborhood, or at home to see what they think about what that wall would tell them if it could speak.
-Some possible interview prompts to guide the interviewed people (you can choose to focus on one or two):

-- A memory or something that happened to them around that wall - A story about that wall that they have heard from someone else - How has that wall changed over time - What that wall represents to them - A message that would be important for people who this wall

-Write down your notes on the following table:

-What I learned from them about the wall that I found interesting
+choose to focus on - A memory - A story abo erview prompts to guide the interviewed people (you can a one or two): r or something that happened to them around that wall out that wall that they have heard from someone else hat wall changed over time wall represents to them A message e that would be important for people who this wall Write down your n notes on the following table: What I learned from them about the wall that I found interesting Person 1 Person 2 Person 3 about the wall, and Answer the following - What stan - What are st your convert - What are st ds out about this diagram? some new insights that you have about your community after

-Person 1

-Person 2

-Person 3

-To reflect on the interviews, identify differences between what you think about the wall, and what other people in the community think about it.

-Answer the following:

-- What stands out about this diagram? - What are some new insights that you have about your community after your conversations? - What are some new insights that you have about the purposes of walls after your conversations?

-Today, we will be drawing your own street art and you will present it.

-Suggested Duration Activity and Description Draw on a piece of paper the wall that you have been thinking about throughout the project.
+Suggested Duration Activity and Description 1 hour Draw on a piece of paper the wall that you have been thinking about throughout the project.
 Write down in a piece of paper the message that you want to share.
 If this wall could speak, it would tell us that The drawing needs to be big enough so that you can make your street start on top of it.
 (Alternatively, and if there is a camera available, you can go around the neighborhood and take pictures that you can paint over).
-Add a waxed paper on top of the drawing of the house and make your own street art based on your reflections about that wall and your conversations with people in the neighborhood!
-Here are some tips for thinking about the street art: - Invent a character that represents someone who has done a lot for connecting your community - Give your personal touch to the body and face (no need to respect the proportions) - Adapt the position of the body to the space to be decorated - Think of an object or an activity (the character has to do something with some object) - Tell a story (the character can think / feel / communicate emotions, a message or an intention) - Draw a background, realistic or abstract Draw a background, realistic of abstract Draw and color in pencil on tracing paper.
-You can also redraw the contours with a thin black marker Put your own TAG (your signature with an alias) Here are some examples of what the drawings can look like:
+Add waxed paper on top of the drawing of the house and make your own street art based on your reflections about that wall and your conversations with people in the neighborhood!
+Here are some tips for thinking about street art: Invent a character that represents someone who has done a lot for connecting your community - Give your personal touch to the body and face (no need to respect the proportions) - Adapt the position of the body to the space to be decorated Think of an object or an activity (the character has to do something with some object) Tell a story (the character can think/feel/communicate emotions, a message or an intention) - Draw a background, realistic or abstract - Draw and color in pencil on tracing paper.
+You can also redraw the contours with a thin black marker - Put your own TAG (your signature with an alias) Here are some examples of what the drawings can look like: